 Hiring a pest controller to rid the property of pests, is an expense incurred whilst ensuring that your investment property continues to generate rental income.

-So, it is a cost that you can claim as an immediate investment property tax deduction on your annual return.
+So, it is a rental property deduction that you can claim as an immediate investment property tax deduction on your annual return.

 As long as you have rented out the house on your property, you are entitled to claim the land tax as an investment property tax deduction.

 *As each state has its own regulations concerning land tax, consult a tax advisor on how to ensure you are submitting the correct claim in the right year.

 Should you decide to make use of a tax advisor to assist you in submitting your land tax claim, these fees are also considered immediately tax-deductible.